 Þorrablót or Thorrablot (Icelandic midwinter feast)

-Whatever the origin of the feast of Þorri, it is today a standard part of the Icelandic social calendar, and has even been exported to many countries which have ex-pat Icelandic populations, often to the utter dismay of foreign friends and spouses.
+Today, the Þorrablót is a standard part of the Icelandic social calendar that has been exported to many countries which have ex-pat Icelandic populations, often to the utter dismay of foreign friends and spouses because, lets face it, some of the food has a strong smell that can be unpleasant to those who haven‘t grown up with it.

 The traditional method of serving the food in deep wooden trays is these days usually only extended as far as the buffet, ordinary plates taking their place at the table, and cutlery taking the place of the traditional sharp knife and the diner's bare hands.

-comments courtesy of your host.
+Menu for Þorrablót, comments courtesy of your host.

 Traditional Appetizers: